Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/00-kit-assembly/01_pioreactor_20ml_v1.5/05-20ml-v15-optics-assembly.md

 <AssemblyInstructionBlock title="Step 3: Connect eye-spys to HAT" images={["user-guide/hardware-assembly/40ml-v15/connect-stemma-to-hat.jpg", "user-guide/hardware-assembly/20ml-v15/connect-stemma-on-eye-spy.jpg"]}>

 1. Locate the <Highlight color={colors.teal}>Stemma-QT connector</Highlight> on the HAT and connect the 100mm Stemma-QT wire, with the yellow wire furthest from the heater flat flex cable.
-2. Connect the other end to the leftmost eye-spy.
+2. Carefully connect the other end to the leftmost eye-spy.
 Use the colors of the wire to orient the connector correctly.
 3. Use the <Highlight color={colors.magenta}>50mm Stemma-QT wire</Highlight> to connect each eye-spy.

 :::tip
 It does not matter which wires are connected to either eye-spy sockets.
 However, organize the wires neatly and avoid crossing over when possible.
+Insert each connector carefully and straight; pushing too hard can damage an internal pin.
 :::